emerconnelly/kube-alicious/platform/on-prem/notes/talos-with-static-ip.md

   talosctl bootstrap
   ```

-- VIP should now be aviailable, update control plane endpoint
+- VIP should now be available, update the control plane endpoint on all nodes

   ```bash
   # patch control plane nodes